Findings of corrupt conduct

 Mr Cordoba failed to appear on 6 June.
 The application for plea reversal was dismissed on that date and a warrant issued for Mr Cordoba's arrest.

 In March 2019, Mr Cordoba was extradited from South Australia and placed in custody.
-He is due for sentence on 5 July 2019.
+On 5 July 2019, the matter was adjourned to 19 September 2019.

 Recommendations for disciplinary action